rumboalla/apkupdater/README.md

 # APKUpdater
 APKUpdater is a tool that simplifies the process of finding updates for your installed apps.
-It will provide functionality similar to an app store without having to install the associated spyware that comes with it.
+It will provide similar functionality to an app store, without having to install the associated spyware that comes with it.
 This is a very useful app for those who want to run Android without an app store.

-More information can be found in this [XDA thread](https://forum.xda-developers.com/android/apps-games/app-apkupdater-t3444517
+More information can be found on this [XDA thread](https://forum.xda-developers.com/android/apps-games/app-apkupdater-t3444517).
-).

 # Download
 * [APK for latest version (1.4.6)](https://github.com/rumboalla/apkupdater/releases/download/1.4.6/app-release.apk)